curationexperts/absolute/README.md

 ```

 Then take this file and import them using the handle.net batch tool.

+### Setup for automatic handle generation

+When a new work is created or new files are added to existing works the application will create a task to update the related handles on the handle server.
+This requires that the location of the handle server is listed in the `handle.yml` file.

+The task will take the PIDs and locations for the created/updated items and create a batch update file that incldes creation of new handles and udpates to existing handles.
+This will then be run against the handle server to update the saved handles.

 ## Deploying to the Case vm with Oracle